ve-i-uj/enki/README.md

 from enki import settings
 from enki.misc import log

-from enki.core.novalue import NoValue from enki.app.appaddr import AppAddr
+from enki.app.appaddr import AppAddr

-from enki.app import clientapp from enki.app.clientapp import KBEngine
+from enki.app import client
+from enki.apps.clientapp import KBEngine

 # Generated code for the concrete assets version (entity methods, properties and types)
 import descr